 Part 1.
-What is GPON (GPON Networks)?
+What Is GPON (GPON Networks)?

 It allows users to access video, audio, Internet data, etc. There are plenty of different standards of PON and GPON is exactly one of them.
-It is first put forward by FSAN and completed in 2004.
+It was first put forward by FSAN and completed in 2004.

 ② It protects users’ data secure and private via encryption.

 ③ Triple-play services: VoIP, Data and IPTV

 ④ Long-reach coverage is up to 20km.

 GPON FTTH access network is composed of an optical line terminal (OLT), optical splitter and optical network terminal (ONT).